mrmebailey/pitimelapse/README.md

 ```

 If there was an issue with the camera or it is not connected properly you will get the error now, check the connections and that you have enabled the camera properly.
+It is also worth noting that you will need to cancel the live view mode executed above as only one process can access the camera at any one time.
+You can do this by hitting CNTL ^C.

 ```bash
 ls -ltr /var/www/html/my_first_laspe/